What will it cost to sell my property?

 There are other considerations as well.
 If you’re selling a rural spread, for example, you’ll need drone photography to show the land.
 Drones are also useful for vacant blocks of land, or to highlight an amazing view.

 What about prestige properties?
 Buyers for these properties can afford to be choosy, so you’ll need to pull out all the stops.
-Again, Will says, a successful campaign is partly dollar spend, partly smart targeting.
+Again, Matt says, a successful campaign is partly dollar spend, partly smart targeting.

 “If we’re selling a high end prestige property, we might look at Sydney newspapers as well as Canberra, so that we can reach those interstate buyers that might be looking for a professional residence.
 We’ll also consider which newspapers to advertise in—the Australian Financial Review, for example, is better targeted for those buyers.”

 Conveyancing is much less exciting part of the process (to us, anyway) but is crucially important.
 Something easily overlooked by a non-specialist, like a missing compliance certificate, can cause major delays and financial penalties come settlement.